 This is over the front door, and the bells chime and it is pretty amazing.

-Someone told me they play creepy music, but I think there was a button to hit and I didn’t find it.
+Someone told me they play creepy music.
+I think there was a button to hit.
+However, I never found it.
 Darn.

-As the light falls to the floor we suddenly notice it making pattern and next thing we are having some fun.
+As the light falls to the floor we suddenly notice it making patterns – the next thing we are having some fun.

-In the distance is an aqueduct bridge.
+There is an aqueduct bridge some few meters away.
 The houses are medieval and are great against the Coca-cola black waters.